-- Learn your responsibility and resources in the event of an emergency - Acquaint you with the operator's ability to respond to a pipeline emergency - · Identify the types of pipeline emergencies - Plan how all parties can engage in mutual assistance to minimize hazards to life, property and the environment
+- Learn your roles and responsibilities as emergency responders should a pipeline emergency happen in your jurisdiction.
+As well as your access to resources. - .
+Acquaint you with the operator's ability to respond to a pipeline emergency. - Identify the types of pipeline emergencies. . - Plan how all parties can engage in mutual assistance to minimize hazards to life, property and the environment.